SilkeAllmannLab/gwas/README.md

 If not already done, install [R (version >= 3.5)](https://www.r-project.org/) and [RStudio](https://rstudio.com/) for your Operating System.

 ## Clone the repository
+In the Shell, type `git clone https://github.com/SilkeAllmannLab/gwas.git`

+## Run the random_forest_gwas.R script
-1. Open RStudio.
+- Open RStudio.
-2. Select "File > New Project".
+- In RStudio, select "File > New Project".
-3. Select
+- Open the `random_forest_gwas.R` script.

-## Run the gwas.R script
+- Run the script.
-Open RStudio and the `gwas.R` script located in `scripts/`.

 # References